Frederic-P/Image-manipulation-in-Numpy/readme.md

 3) cols (int): the amount of columns you want to see in your shuffled image

 This function will return a 3D array with a shape that is at least equal to the given shape, or slightly bigger to ensure every sliding puzzleblock is of the exact same size.

+##### Extending warp functionalities:
+Extending warp functionalities is exactly the same as extending the color functionalities with the exception of warp functions which potentially return a larger grid.

 #### example of a 2*2 matrix:
 ````